praveenmunagapati/identityserver/docs/oauth2/CustomizeAuthorizationCodeFlow.md

 ![Organization Settings](OrganizationSettingsTab.png)

-where you can add an organization logo and change the text shown on the login page by modififying the organization description text.
+where you can add an organization logo and change the text shown on the login page by modifying the organization description text.

 When a user is asked to login, this logo and text are added to the login/register page: